d5/tengo/docs/stdlib-times.md

   t.
 - `time_string(t time) => string`: returns the time formatted using the format string "2006-01-02 15:04:05.999999999 -0700 MST".
+- `to_location(t time, loc string)`: returns a copy of t representing the same time instant, but with the copy's location information set to loc for display purposes.
 - `is_zero(t time) => bool`: reports whether t represents the zero time instant, January 1, year 1, 00:00:00 UTC.
 - `to_local(t time) => time`: returns t with the location set to local time.